 Treating Anxiety, Obsessive-Compulsive and Mood-Related Conditions – Marilyn Luber Book Study (12 CEUs)

-This Home Study Program offers an opportunity to earn 12 credits (EMDRIA, Psychologists, MSW LMFT, LMHC, LPC and other masters-level NBCC approved clinicians) by demonstrating that you have gained knowledge by reading this book.
+This Home Study Program offers an opportunity to earn 12 credits (EMDRIA, MSW LMFT, LMHC, LPC and other masters-level NBCC approved clinicians) by demonstrating that you have gained knowledge by reading this book.
 The book is the educational content of this program.

 by Marilyn Luber, PhD

 EMDR Therapy is a psychotherapy approach based on standard procedures and protocols.
 This book is an important resource that focuses on applying EMDR Therapy to anxiety, obsessive-compulsive, and mood-related conditions using EMDR Therapy’s standard procedures and protocols as its template.
 The scripts distill the essence of the Standard EMDR Protocols and reinforce the specific parts, sequence, and language used to create an effective outcome.
 Also, they illustrate how clinicians are using this framework to work with a variety of conditions while maintaining the integrity of the Adaptive Information Processing (AIP) model.